marcelagarduno/san-diego-unemployment-analysis/README.md

 - Unemployment rates increased significantly following the COVID-19 pandemic (around a 1% increase on average)
 - Time was a statistically significant predictor, but linear regression failed to capture nonlinear trends
 - Extreme outliers in 2020-2021 highlight the impact of unexpected economic shocks

+## Notes
+This project was originally completed as part of a group assignment and has been reorganized for portfolio presentation.